Peter Crouch: After football

-After retiring from football at the age of 38, Crouch has worked on a Saturday night BBC One TV show titled Peter Crouch: Save Our Summer.
+After retiring from football in 2019 at the age of 38, Crouch has worked on a Saturday night BBC One TV show titled Peter Crouch: Save Our Summer.
 In 2022, he became a member of the panel for the TV series The Masked Dancer.

 Personal life

-Crouch and model Abbey Clancy married on 30 June 2011.
-Together they have two daughters and two sons, Sophia Ruby (born March 2011), Liberty Rose (born June 2015), Johnny (born January 2018) and Jack (born June 2019).
+Crouch met model Abbey Clancy in December 2005, in a nightclub where Clancy worked.
+The couple married on 30 June 2011, shortly after the birth of their first child.
+They have two daughters and two sons, Sophia Ruby (born March 2011), Liberty Rose (born June 2015), Johnny (born January 2018) and Jack (born June 2019).

-In August 2012, Crouch was found guilty of speeding in November 2011 and ordered to pay a fine of £1,000.
-On 16 October 2012, Crouch was disqualified from driving for six months.
+In August 2012, Crouch pleaded guilty to a speeding offence from November 2011, and was ordered to pay a fine plus costs of £1,365.
+In September 2012, Crouch was disqualified from driving for six months and also incurred 12 penalty points.
+He was additionally ordered to pay fines and costs totalling £1,585 for failing to identify the driver of his vehicle on two separate occasions.

 Crouch released his autobiography in 2007, titled Walking Tall – My Story.
-His second book, How to be a Footballer, was released in 2018.
+His second book, How to be a Footballer, was released in 2018, and the follow-up, I, Robot, was released in 2019.
 In autumn 2018, the first series of That Peter Crouch Podcast aired, featuring Crouch along with Tom Fordyce and Chris Stark.

 Crouch has a GNVQ in Leisure and Tourism, which he obtained as part of a mandatory educational programme while at Tottenham Hotspur.